Credit Card Consolidation: Complete Guide to Combining Card Debt

 Debt Management Programs Through Credit Counseling

 Nonprofit credit counseling agencies offer debt management programs (DMPs) that consolidate your credit card payments without taking out a new loan.
-The agency negotiates with your creditors to reduce interest rates (often to 8-10%) and waives certain fees.
+Through a DMP, credit card interest rates can be reduced from over 25% to as low as 6%-10% via pre-negotiated agreements with creditors.

 Best for: Borrowers who struggle with financial discipline, have fair to poor credit, or need help negotiating with creditors.
 DMPs provide structure and accountability through regular counselor check-ins.